Clipped Review: Drama and Scandal in the Clippers’ 2014 Playoff Run

 V. features a propensity of recording her discussions with Donald, one of which catches him castigating her for posting a picture of herself with Enchantment Johnson on Instagram and inquiring her not to “broadcast that you’re associating” with Dark individuals “or bring them to my games.”
 When their relationship begins to break down, that tape finds its way to TMZ and after that to the more extensive world, where all hell breaks free.

 The pressure between Sterling, Shelly, and Stiviano moves Clipped’s triangle offense: Sterling needs to control everything and flexes by popping into the locker room unannounced and wonders at half-dressed players as if they were his chattel.
-Stiviano needs to be the Clippers’ to begin withwoman but will settle for Kardashian-level popularity.
+Stiviano needs to be the Clippers’ to begin with a woman but will settle for Kardashian-level popularity.
 And Shelly needs to be regarded as the peer who had an overwhelming hand in building the family domain and not the feckless companion.

 Supporting Cast and Writing